-LIS5263 - THEORY OF INFORMATION RETRIEVAL SECTION(S) TERM 20XX, COURSE MEETING DAY/TIME, COURSE MEETING LOCATION MODE OF INSTRUCTION: Online
+TERM 20XX, COURSE MEETING DAY/TIME, COURSE MEETING LOCATION

+Mode of Instruction: Online

 Students all meet with instructor for class weekly, synchronously, using a multi-media conferencing system such as Collaborate, at a specific class time indicated in the University's course schedule for each semester.
-Additional asynchronous interactions among students and with instructor will be required, as indicated below in course evaluation and assessments, to complete the course.
+Additional asynchronous interactions among students and with instructor (e.g., participation in discussion forums, etc.) may also be required, as indicated in course evaluation and assessments, to complete the course.

+nstructor:

+Email:

+Office:

-Instructor: Email: Office: Phone:
+Phone:

+Course Location/Website:

-Course Location/Website: Office Hours (in office, online or via phone): Teaching Assistant: Email:
+Office Hours (in office, online or via phon e)

+Teaching Assistant:

+Email: